 Section 18-3-105 C.R.S. of the Colorado criminal code provides:

 Any person who causes the death of another person by conduct amounting to criminal negligence commits criminally negligent homicide which is a [Colorado] class 5 felony.

 In Colorado, criminally negligent homicide can be punished by up to three years in prison and a fine of up to $100,000.

-    To help you better understand Colorado's criminally negligent homicide law, our Colorado criminal defense lawyers discuss, below:
+To help you better understand this legal concept, our Colorado criminal defense lawyers discuss, below:

 - 1. The legal definition of criminal negligence in Colorado